emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 # The Echo Option {#echo}

-A fresh request is one whose age has not yet exceeded the freshness requirements set be the server.
+A fresh request is one whose age has not yet exceeded the freshness requirements set by the server.
 The freshness requirements are application specific and may vary based on resource, method, and parameters outside of coap such as policies.
 The Echo option is a lightweight challenge-response mechanism for CoAP, motivated by a need for a server to verify freshness of a request as described in {{req-fresh}}.
 The Echo option value is a challenge from the server to the client included in a CoAP response and echoed back to the server in one or more CoAP requests.
 The Echo option provides a convention to transfer freshness tokens that works for all CoAP methods and response codes.

 ## Option Format {#echo-format}